directus-labs/guest-authoring/sveltekit-directus/index.md

 Through this guide, you have set up a SvelteKit project, created a Directus Wrapper, and used it to query data.
 You have used a singleton collection for global metadata, dynamically created pages, as well as blog listing and post pages.

-The next steps are to add

-- Authentication and State Management (Using Cookies)
-- GraphQL / Realtime capabilities of Directus in SvelteKit
-- I18N with SvelteKit and Directus

-For this we will have other blog post ready, so stay tuned and check our developer blog for more infos